hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_codecs.md

 ```

 [10:38:03](#w4tU65CFSvdAa9HnQZPqBfzriLVB9J2sVhG3OEe6Cjg) <hiiamboris (NOT THIS ONE)>:
-found issues on other data though Ì†ΩÌ∏â
+found issues on other data though üòâ

 [10:47:09](#NeIlkDJh57huPlCtqlp5bcchMwpQS5fdqI3XadNepVs) <hiiamboris (NOT THIS ONE)>:
 @rebolek your assumption on spaces count is wrong in most cases, e.g.